AliceOhio/reimagine.classical/README.md

 ## Credits

-- The basic framework was inspired by the Love Running project by Code Institute
+- The basic framework was inspired by the Love Running project by Code Institute (https://github.com/Code-Institute-Org/love-running-2.0)
-- The button was designed using code from developer.mozilla.org (specific location referenced in CSS)
+- The button was designed using code from developer.mozilla.org (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)
+- The footer html code was taken directly from the Love Running Project by Code Institute.
-- Additional methodologies / techniques (ie flexbox, grid, text fading in over image with an overlay on that image) came from YouTube videos from either Kevin Powell (https://www.youtube.com/@KevinPowell) or NAME at webdevsimplified (https://www.youtube.com/c/webdevsimplified)
+- Additional methodologies / techniques (ie flexbox, grid, text fading in over image with an overlay on that image) were acquired from YouTube videos from either Kevin Powell (https://www.youtube.com/@KevinPowell) or Kyle at webdevsimplified (https://www.youtube.com/c/webdevsimplified)

 ## Media